armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-20-3.md

 - CVE-2020-13757
 - CVE-2016-10745

 All of them are embedded dependencies in the Google Cloud SDK.
 A version of the Google Cloud SDK addressing these CVEs has not been released.
-The risk to Clouddriver users is low: all four CVEs deal with untrusted input, which Clouddriver does not provide to the Google Cloud SDK.
-Additionally, users deploying to other cloud providers are not at risk for this vulernability.
+The risk to Clouddriver users is low.
+All four CVEs deal with untrusted input, which Clouddriver does not provide to the Google Cloud SDK.
+Additionally, users deploying to other cloud providers are not at risk for this vulnerability.

-The following CVEs also exist for the service:
+The following CVE also exist for Clouddriver:

-- CVE-2020-7014 - deals with an Elasticsearch exploit.
+- CVE-2020-7014 deals with an Elasticsearch exploit related to token generation.
 Clouddriver only makes use of entity tags and does not allow for token generation or authentication.

 #### Terraformer

-The following CVEs have been identified and will be triaged before the next release:
+Armory has identified and is triaging the following CVEs in Terraformer, the service for the Terraform integration:

 - CVE-2020-14422
 - CVE-2020-13757